Webcomic Project: Meet the Marlins

 I was even an ambassador for YesCalgary2026, a grassroots organization in favor of having the games here in Calgary.
 My vision for the Winter Olympics for the 2nd time in Calgary was to make it even more memorable than our first from back in 1988.
 “C for Yourself” became the motto and hashtag for my promotion of the Olympic Spirit to everyone not just in Calgary, but in Canada as a whole.

-Unfortunately, it was not meant to be as Calgarians have voted “No” in the plebiscite on whether or not the Olympics should come back to Calgary late that year.
-Either Cortina/Milan or Stockholm will fight over it in June 2019.
+Unfortunately, it was not meant to be as Calgarians had voted “No” in the plebiscite on whether or not the Olympics should come back to Calgary late that year.

 Creative Excercise: Artwork for Halloween 2018